Arjun-Bhattarai/RAG-with-LangChain/README.md

-> **Prerequisites:** This project builds on [LLM From Scratch](https://github.com/Arjun-Bhattarai/LLMs).
-Familiarity with GPT architecture and SFT recommended.
+> **Prerequisites:** This project builds on my **[LLMs](https://github.com/Arjun-Bhattarai/LLMs)** repository.
+Familiarity with Transformer architecture, GPT models, and the fundamentals of LLMs is recommended.

-# Reasoning-LLMs
+# RAG From Scratch

-Train LLMs to reason step-by-step from scratch using PyTorch.
+A comprehensive journey through **Retrieval-Augmented Generation (RAG)**, featuring hands-on implementations, in-depth explanations, study notes, experiments, and insights gathered from research papers, official documentation, and practical examples.